OfficeDev/open-xml-docs/docs/spreadsheet/working-with-tables.md

 Like other constructs in SpreadsheetML, a table in a worksheet is stored in a separate part inside the package.
 The table part does not contain any table data.
 The data is maintained in the worksheet cells.
-For more information about data is stored in the worksheet, see [Working with sheets (Open XML SDK)](working-with-sheets.md).
+For more information about data is stored in the worksheet, see [Working with sheets](working-with-sheets.md).

 The following table lists the common Open XML SDK classes used when working with the **Table** class.